-Objectives: The prevalence of pituitary adenomas has been estimated at greater than 25% of the general population.
+The prevalence of pituitary adenomas has been estimated at greater than 25% of the general population.
 The majority of these are asymptomatic and incidentally found.
 However, they comprise approximately 16% of intracranial neoplasms.
 Primary ocular effects of such include monocular and chiasmal visual field defects, diplopia and optic atrophy, while secondary effects can include papilloedema.
 Visual field defects need to be monitored regularly to assess progression of disease and effects of treatment.
 This study aimed to assess the frequency of pituitary adenomas in a single-centre, ophthalmic patient population.
 We further investigated the presence or absence of visual field defects and potential influencing factors, including optic chiasm impingement, surgery and treatment success.

-Methods: A retrospective review of all patients with a diagnosis of pituitary adenoma presenting to an ophthalmic clinic over a 12 month period was carried out.
+A retrospective review of all patients with a diagnosis of pituitary adenoma presenting to an ophthalmic clinic over a 12 month period was carried out.
 Data was analysed including time since diagnosis, treatment variations, visual field defects and their progression with treatment and biochemical abnormalities.

-Results: Between 1 February 2022 and 31 January 2023, there were seventeen patients with a diagnosis of pituitary adenoma who had appointments at our ophthalmic clinic.
+Between 1 February 2022 and 31 January 2023, there were seventeen patients with a diagnosis of pituitary adenoma who had appointments at our ophthalmic clinic.
 Ten were female, while seven were male with a mean age of 63.5 years, (range 34-88).
 The average time since diagnosis was five and half years, (range 1-15), with 5/17 (29%) being treated surgically and the remaining 12/17 (71%) being managed conservatively.
 Six patients (35%) had visual defects demonstrated on Humphrey Visual Fields testing, six (35%) had no visual field defects and five (30%) failed to engage with follow up.
 Only four patients (24%), had OCT changes, and these did not always correlate to visual field defects.

-Conclusion: In our practice, patients with a pituitary adenoma made up a small subsection of our patient population.
+In our practice, patients with a pituitary adenoma made up a small subsection of our patient population.
 We exemplified the importance of regular visual field testing to highlight progression and response to treatment, while discordance between OCT defects and visual field defects was explored.
 Our study also highlighted lack of engagement with follow-up to be a pertinent issue within this population.

-The impact of the National Diabetic Retinal Screening Programme on the Training of Ophthalmology Trainees in the Performance of Diabetic Laser Procedures Coakley D, Kelly M.
+The impact of the National Diabetic Retinal Screening Programme on the Training of Ophthalmology Trainees in the Performance of Diabetic Laser Procedures

+Coakley D1, Kelly M2.

-Cork University Hospital, Cork, School of Medicine, University College Cork, Cork.
-Objectives: This study aims to examine the impact the establishment of the diabetic retinopathy screening Programme has had on trainee exposure, learning and perceived confidence in performing laser procedures used in the treatment of Diabetic Retinopathy.
-There are a number of objectives; 1.
-To determine the number of panretinal photocoagulation and focal macular laser treatments carried out before and after the establishment of the Diabetic Retinal Screening programme by: - (a) General Ophthalmic Consultants - (b) Diabetic Retinopathy Screening Consultants Quitcomerafterin Reversed Corneal Graft Rejection: - 2.
-Ar Pereliminary Reports from the European VISICORTe Projectening - 3.
-Is a little to the last of the last of - 4.
-Mopposite NCHDs perception of their training, exposure and level of confidence surrounding laser procedures. - RCSI University of Medicine and Health Sciences, Dublin, - Royal Victoria Eye and Ear Hospital, Dublin, - 3Aarhus University Hospital, Aarhus A Retrospective dataset gained from the laser logbook located in the Ophthalmology Department, CUH.
-This examines the A Retrospective dataset gamed from the laser logbook located in the Ophthalmology Department, COH.
-Inis examines the number of those it is a service of the establishment of the diabetic retinopathy screening programme.
-A newly designed questionnaire examines the ophthalmology CHU de Nantes.
-Nantes the opinions of NCHDs regarding their exposure to Diabetic Laser Procedures.
-It was distributed to NCHDs who have worked or are carried by Medicine Institute (REMEDI) and the Ophthalmology department.
-School of Medicine, National University of Ireland Galway, Galway.
-Statistical analysis was performed using MS excel/SFSS.
-Restives:
+1Cork University Hospital, Cork, 2School of Medicine, University College Cork, Cork.

+This study aims to examine the impact the establishment of the diabetic retinopathy screening Programme has had on trainee exposure, learning and perceived confidence in performing laser procedures used in the treatment of Diabetic Retinopathy.
+There are a number of objectives;

+1. To determine the number of panretinal photocoagulation and focal macular laser treatments carried out before and after the establishment of the Diabetic Retinal Screening programme by:

+- (a) General Ophthalmic Consultants - (b) Diabetic Retinopathy Screening Consultants - (c)Non-consultant hospital doctors - 2.
+To establish whether the numbers of these lasers are increasing or decreasing due to DRS screening - 3.
+To determine whether the DRS programme is impacting on the number of lasers NCHDs can perform - 4.
+To establish the NCHDs perception of their training, exposure and level of confidence surrounding laser procedures.

+A Retrospective dataset gained from the laser logbook located in the Ophthalmology Department, CUH.
+This examines the number of diabetic laser treatments performed and the physician grade performing them from a 5-year period both prior to and after the establishment of the diabetic retinopathy screening programme.
+A newly designed questionnaire examines the opinions of NCHDs regarding their exposure to Diabetic Laser Procedures.
+It was distributed to NCHDs who have worked or are currently working in Cork University Hospital in the Ophthalmology department.
+Statistical analysis was performed using MS excel/SPSS.